Career Definition of a General Ledger Accountant

 General ledger accountants must be familiar with general accounting, payroll, bookkeeping, basic computer skills, working in teams (especially in larger companies), and working alone under self-direction.
 The general ledger accountant must also have good communication skills, as the position has contacts with various levels within the organization, as well as customers, government agencies, and banks.

 Career and Economic Outlook

-General ledger accountants are usually in demand, as they are needed by every business, and employment of accountants and auditors is expected to grow by 13% from 2012-2022, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov); this rate is a little better than the average across all occupations.
-The median salary of accountants and auditors was $63,550 in 2012, per the BLS.
+General ledger accountants are usually in demand, as they are needed by every business, and employment of accountants and auditors is expected to grow by 11% from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS).
+This rate is a little better than the average across all occupations.
+The median salary of accountants and auditors was $67,190 in 2015, per the BLS.

 Alternate Career Options